cdapio/cdap/cdap-docs/developer-guide/source/case-study.rst

   Stream.
 It then sends the information to the second Flowlet, ``pageViewCount``, whose role is to store the information in a custom-defined Dataset, ``pageViewStore``.

-- ``WiseWorkflow`` executes a MapReduce job every ten minutes.
+- ``WiseWorkflow`` executes a Map/Reduce job every ten minutes.
 The input of this job are events from the Stream which have not yet been processed by the Workflow.
 For each web page recorded in the access logs, the MapReduce job counts the number of times people have "bounced" from it.
   A "bounce" is counted whenever a user's activity stops for a specified amount of time.